wsteenekamp/ExData_Plotting1/README.md

 ## Dependencies

-* The text file, household_power_consumtion.txt needs to be in the working directory
+* The text file, household_power_consumption.txt needs to be in the working directory
 * the Package dplyr needs to be loaded  for the ReadConsumptionFile.R